PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 }
 ```
 ### Business Services
-*Business Services* are a special type of service - they are configured in PagerDuty to be part of the service graph, but they are not able to receive alerts or send notifications.
+[*Business Services*](https://support.pagerduty.com/docs/business-services) are a special type of service - they are configured in PagerDuty to be part of the [service graph](https://support.pagerduty.com/docs/service-graph), but they are not able to receive alerts or send notifications.
 They are helpful when assessing the impact of an incident on users or customers, particularly if customers are contacting a support team to report that something isn't working.
 Users don't know that a database query is running too slowly, they only see that the "shopping cart page is slow" or "it's taking too long to log in".

 As ACME builds their services in PagerDuty, they'll construct service graphs for related services and establish relationships between technical services and business services.
-Business services are created using the `pagerduty_business_service` Terraform [resource].
+Business services are created using the `pagerduty_business_service` Terraform [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/business_service).
 They have fewer configuration options than regular technical services, and only `name` is required.
 ACME's business services will be configured with `name`, `description`, `point_of_contact` (for information purposes, not notifications), and `team` (for permissions, not notifications):
 ```
  resource "pagerduty_business_service" "IT" {
   name             = "IT Services"